nicleong27/Beauty_Reviews/README.md

 EDA and initial model comparisons were done in python notebooks named 'Sephora-EDA.ipynb' and 'Reviews-Modelling_final.ipynb', respectively.
 See the 'LSTM_Model.ipynb' file to see visualizations of the LSTM models.

 To execute the final LSTM model (predicting dry and oily skin types), simply run the python code under the src folder titled, 'LSTM_2classes.py'.
 The model for the 3 classifcation LSTM model is also found under the src folder titled, 'LSTM_3classes.py'.
 As mentioned earlier, the dataset can be found on the Github link above named 'sephora_review_db.csv.zip'.
-Make sure that the dataset is saved in the same folder where the python code is executed prior to running.

 ## Future Work